 Make sure your ecommerce website and shopping cart are secured.
 The retail industry has seen its fair share of disruption and security breaches.
 And for many of those brands, getting customer confidence back is costly.
 Some never recover.
 So protect your customers and your brand early.
 At MicroD, we place security in the highest tier of priority for our clients using our furniture retail software.
 And we recommend you enable these elements before you launch your ecommerce shopping cart:

 - Clear Terms and Conditions policy

 If you need assistance getting started, please contact us.

 In order to evaluate your success, you need a holistic approach.
 And that requires your critical business systems to work together.
 At the minimum, you need to connect your analytics tool with your website and include connections for your point of sale system and payment gateway information.
 If you have a more advanced setup, you can use EDI or an ERP to connect more of these systems together and streamline your supply chain.

 Ecommerce with a shopping cart can generate a significant amount of revenue for your company over time.
 And it’s important to collect information and data to make the right decisions regarding your online store.
-For example, if your RMS provider doesn’t connect to your ecommerce website, you’ll duplicate effort to maintain inventory.
+For example, if your RMS provider doesn’t connect to your ecommerce website using furniture retail software, you’ll duplicate effort to maintain inventory.
 Inventory is the foundation of how to set up ecommerce store.
 And recalling our example earlier: a customer who makes a purchase when a product isn’t in stock is not a happy customer.
 If you have questions about what systems can help you find this information or what you can connect to your MicroD website platform, please contact us today.